Animal Mechanicals

-Animal Mechanicals (Les Super Mécanimaux) is a Canadian CGI animated television preschool series that was created by Jeff Rosen.
-Produced by Halifax Film, in association with the CBC and distributed by Decode Entertainment, the series premiered in Canada on CBC Television as part of the Kids' CBC in 2007.
+Animal Mechanicals (Les Super Mécanimaux) is a Canadian animated preschool children’s television series created by Jeff Rosen.
+Produced by Halifax Film, in association with the CBC and distributed by Decode Entertainment, the series premiered in Canada on CBC Television as part of the Kids' CBC on September 1, 2008 and ended on January 26, 2011.
 In the United States, it premiered on The Hub on October 11, 2010.

-The French-Canadian version of Animal Mechanicals is indeed to be called; or retitled as; Les Super Mécanimaux; in fact in which also airs on the French-language free-to-air television network Ici Radio-Canada Télé; in which the French-Canadian voice actors Nicolas Charbonneaux-Collombet as Rex, Éveline Gélinas as Unicorn/Licorne, François Caffiaux as Komodo, Catherine Brunet as Mouse/Petite Souris, and Denis Roy as Sasquatch.
+The French-Canadian version of Animal Mechanicals is called; Les Super Mécanimaux; it aired on the French-language free-to-air television network Ici Radio-Canada Télé; starring French-Canadian voice actors Nicolas Charbonneaux-Collombet as Rex, Éveline Gélinas as Unicorn/Licorne, François Caffiaux as Komodo, Catherine Brunet as Mouse/Petite Souris, Denis Roy as Sasquatch, and Marika Lhoumeau as Island Owl/Petite chouette de l'île.

 In 2019, the series was revived through the release of new nonverbal webshorts produced by WildBrain Spark Studios, a subsidiary of WildBrain that produces original content for the WildBrain Spark network.
-Alexander Toi provides the occasional vocal noises for the male characters, while the females are performed by Rea Riley.
+Alexander Tol provides the occasional vocal noises for the male characters, while the females are performed by Rae Reilly.